100000000x/website/_posts/2020-10-27-react-token-based-authentication-django.md

 };
 ```

 The `initialState` defines what attributes will be in our store.
-It also set the inital (default) values which are set at the beginning of application run.
+It also set the inital values which are set at the beginning of application run.
 We will have following variables in the `Signup` components:

-- `usernameError` is the string that will be diplayed if there is an error with username.
-The default is set to empty string.
+- `usernameError` - the string that will be diplayed if there is an error with username.
+The initial value is set to empty string.
-- `passwordError` is the string with error message displayed if the password field is invalid.
+- `passwordError` - the string with error message displayed if the password field is invalid.
-- `isSubmitted` informs the component that create action was submitted.
+- `isSubmitted` - informs the component that create action was submitted.
 If `isSubmitted = true` the `Signup` button should be disabled (we don't accept next signup requests untill the response from server).

 There is a big `switch` statement in the `signupReducer` with separate `case` for each action type.
-Each action type define its own way how to change the selected state of the application.
+Each action type defines its own way how to change the selected state of the application.
 Please remember to add `default` case which will just return the current state.
 That's all, we have a reducer!

 We need to add a signup reducer to the root reducer in `frontend/src/Reducer.js` (the `rootReducer` is connected to our store in method `createStore()` in the `frontend/src/Root.js` file):